emmajanedrews/base-template/_posts/2017-03-27-how-to-freshen-your-home-up-after-the-winter-months.md

 Spring's nearly here and as a homeowner, it's an exciting time to get your home ready.
 Many parts of the house might have been neglected or unused over the winter since you're staying inside for most of the season, so it's important to get out and check on these things.

-The first thing you should check on is your hose bibs.
-If you left your hose open over the winter, you could have frozen or cracked pipes.
+**The first thing you should check on is your hose bibs.** If you left your hose open over the winter, you could have frozen or cracked pipes.
 Before you turn the bib back on, remove the hose and turn on the water—if no water comes out, you could have an issue with a cracked or broken pipe, which could leak into your house.
 You can also have someone inside the house look at the spot where the bib comes into the house while you turn the water on to make sure.

 Outside your home, take a look at any caulking around the windows and doors, as well as the condition of the weather stripping around windows.
-Now is also a good time to wash away any winter muck from the windows as well
+Now is also a good time to wash away any winter muck from the windows as well.

 {% include pullquote.html %}